Río Santiago Shipyard: Location

 The shipyard is situated in the city of Ensenada, Argentina at the shores of the Santiago River, in front of the Escuela Naval Militar (Military Naval School).
-The Rio Santiago Shipyard's area is 229 hectares and 55 acre, but the surface area affected by the industrial work is approximately 100 hectares.
+The Río Santiago Shipyard's area is 229 hectares and 55 acre, but the surface area affected by the industrial work is approximately 100 hectares.
 The buildings used to be united by a series of tunnels for the electric, water vapor, and compressed air feeders, which reach a length of more than five kilometers.

 The holding beaches for materials and parking lots are covered with asphalt covering a surface area of 40,000 square meters, and the internal streets of the shipyard are also covered in asphalt totaling 70,000 square meters.
 It also has seven kilometers of internal railroads that connect with the Ensenada city branch.